kschnepel/kschnepel.github.io/_research/2020-Diversion-paper-8.md

 collection: research
 permalink: /research/2020-Diversion-paper-8
 #excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'
-date: 2020-01-01
+date: 2021-03-01
 venue: 'The Review of Economic Studies (forthcoming)'
 #paperurl: 'http://kschnepel.github.io/files/Diversion.pdf'
 citation: 'Mueller-Smith, Michael, and Kevin T. Schnepel (2020). &quot;Diversion in the Criminal Justice System.&quot; <i>The Review of Economic Studies</i>.
-Forthcoming.'
+88(2): 883-936.'
 ---

 **Abstract:** This paper provides the first causal estimates on the popular, cost-saving practice of